k8s-platform-hub/quickstart-docker-git/README.md

 [Hasura](https://hasura.io) is a platform for building and deploying application backends.
 The platform is a [Kubernetes](https://kubernetes.io) based PaaS (*Platform-as-a-Service to deploy backends*) and a PostgreSQL based BaaS (*Backend-as-a-Service to rapidly build backends*).

-To help you quickly bootstrap a Hasura project in **5 easy steps** using a language/web-framework/product of your choice, this repository maintains a collection of starter kits or base repos for popular options.
+To help you quickly bootstrap your app backend in your favourite language/framework or with a product of your choice in a Hasura project, this repository maintains a collection of starter kits for popular options.

-Using a starter kit, you will be able to quickly deploy a web-application, CMS, or database.

 Some examples:
 - Hello-world for [python-flask](https://github.com/hasura/quickstart-docker-git/tree/master/python-flask), [java-spring boot](https://github.com/hasura/quickstart-docker-git/tree/master/java-spring-boot), [nodejs-express](https://github.com/hasura/quickstart-docker-git/tree/master/nodejs-express) [php-apache](https://github.com/hasura/quickstart-docker-git/tree/master/php-apache), [.Net](https://github.com/hasura/quickstart-docker-git/tree/master/csharp-aspnet), etc.